Skip to main content

 Spring Quarter

-Students choose one of the following electives:
+Students must take HCDE 525, and choose one of the following electives:

 *HCDE 508 Visual Communication (4): Reviews principles of visual communication and design used in HCDE so that students gain a systematic and critical understanding so they can create visual communication components of print and interactive media.
 Students develop this understanding through hands-on exercises, design critiques, discussions, lectures, and readings in a studio environment.